 A small number of militant agitators have chosen to exploit a terrible tragedy to pursue their own agenda, and a corrupt and ineffectual government has stood by and watched.
 This has magnified the tragedy and made it more likely those Sherpas caught in the avalanche of 18 April died in vain.
 It has also ensured we are all losers here: Sherpas, government, western climbers and mountaineering operators.

 I expect a lot of people are coming in for criticism at the moment, so I would just like to stick up for a few people.

 Since the very hour of the tragedy our own thirty-strong Sherpa team from Altitude Junkies have been solid as a rock.
 They have stood squarely beside us, remained friendly, loyal and cheerful, stayed out of the politics and waited patiently for the opportunity to climb.
 They are honest, humble folk who are here to support their families and continue the rich tradition of Himalayan mountaineering that has made the Sherpas prosperous and world famous.
 We know many of them from previous expeditions and they remain our friends.
-Our sirdar Dorje Sherpa is a legend in the Khumbu region, and a hero in the eyes of all of us in the Altitude Junkies team.
+Our sirdar Dorje Sherpa is a legend in the Khumbu region, and a hero in the eyes of us all in the Altitude Junkies team.
 Wizened and wise, we all look up to him, Sherpas and westerners alike.
 If only there were more like him the militants would never have been able to get their way.
 It’s likely Everest will be quiet next season, but all our guys deserve to find work.

 Our expedition leader Phil Crampton is also an unsung hero.
 He has invested a great deal in Nepal over the years and taken great financial risk.
 He does not make millions out of mountaineering here.
 It’s no coincidence that eight of our team are repeat Junkies clients.
 We know he runs one of the best expeditions on the mountain, but also one of the cheapest.
-Events have proved that he also has the most loyal Sherpas.
+Events have proven that he also has the most loyal Sherpas.